Let's connect GCP to our home network (RTX1200) via VPN

 https://www.slideshare.net/BeyondCorporation/20191017-byd-lthirata-194555992

-this blog will mainly provide additional information.
+this blog post will mainly provide supplementary information.

 Configuration diagram